 “Even if you’re not an outdoor person, in the wintertime there are super cool things to do,” she says.

 Bring your kids to Wolcott Farm, where you can find six heritage breeds of cows, she says.
-All the buildings are heated, plus there are some new baby animals to meet.
-Wolcott also has two calves – and there are baby pigs at Kensington, as well.
+All the buildings are heated, plus there are some new baby animals to meet throughout the year.

 There’s so much for parents and kids to explore at all 13 Huron-Clinton Metroparks.